This post was originally published on 8/22/2018 and updated on 5/15/2020.

 On the Day

 -Assign roles to family members or your best friends to oversee each of the major components of your wedding.
-Aunt Jean can welcome the catering crew and Grandpa Joe will love making sure the band is set up on time.
+Aunt Jean can welcome the catering crew and Grandpa Joe will love making sure the band is set up on time - this is especially great for those family members who arrive early.
 Remember, you’re supposed to enjoy this milestone and you can’t be in 5 places at once, so make this a real community event and enlist your nearest and dearest to help get it all done.

 -Have a loved one or professional give you a little massage.
 Even 5 minutes of gentle touch can significantly calm nerves and shift your perspective.

--Leave snacks, herbal supplements, essential oil sprays, and water in your bridal suite or another quiet corner so that you have the space and provisions to restore your blood sugar and take a breather, as needed.
+-Leave snacks, supplements, essential oils, headache meds and water in your getting ready room so that you have the space and provisions to restore your blood sugar and take a breather, as needed.
 You could even have your maid of honor, BFF, sister, or mom (or all of them?) hold a little bag for you to sneak away with for some alone time to recharge for a few minutes.

 In Front of the Camera